A History of St George's

 These buildings stood until early 2010 when they were knocked down and a new school building was built next to the site.
 The School was officially opened on Wednesday 29 September 2010 by The Right Reverend Trevor Willmott, Bishop of Dover.
 Staff and students had been using the building since the week of St George's Day, April 2010.

 By 2012, following expansion of the school intake there were 8 Houses - including Norwich (Pink) and Gloucester (Grey), but it was decided to return to 4 Houses - Winchester absorbed into Canterbury, Gloucester joined Exeter, York became part of Rochester and Norwich and Salisbury merged to form a bigger Salisbury.

-September 2016 saw the opening of our new 'Primary Phase' as the school expanded to a 4 to 19 age range.
+September 2016 saw the opening of our new 'Primary Phase' as the school expanded to become an "all-through" with an age range of 4 to 19.

 We have an Old Boys and an Old Girls Association that many former pupils belong to.